ykeerthija/-5143-OpSys-yalamanchili/chapter3_review.md

 6.Give three examples of an interrupt.

-The three examples of an interrupt are as follows.
+The three examples of an interrupt are as follows. a.Internal interrupt
-Internal interrupt
-External interrupt
+b. interrupt
-Software interrupt
+c.Software interrupt

 7.What is the difference between a mode switch and a process switch?